lamdu/hypertypes/README.md

 * `UndecidableSuperClasses` is currently in use in `AST.Combinator.Compose`

-## How does syntax-tree compare/relate to
+## How does hypertypes compare/relate to

 Note that comparisons to HKD, `recursion-schemes`, `multirec`, `rank2classes`, and `unification-fd` were discussed in depth above.